ycrc/Data-Analysis-with-Python/README.md

 - pandas
 - matplotlib

+by @kayleanelson and @brevans for the Yale Center for Research Computing

 ## Setup

 To recreate the environment used to generate these notebooks, go get [Anaconda Python](https://www.anaconda.com/download) if you haven't already installed it.
 Then, clone or download this repo and run: